AlexandriaDAO/core/src/perpetua/perpetua.md

 - Add a 'collaborator' list to the shelves list that they could add items to.

 - Backup system for all data.
+- 'Following' with your feed being the latest of those you're following?
+Could we make a query function for that?

 ## V2 Features: